pgdr/talks/review/PITCHME.md

 > _insights are often found by simply describing the problem aloud_

+Self-check:

+> self-checking is much faster; not as efficient; better than nothing

 +++

-The rubber duck insight from pair programming

-+++

 Pair programming

 * four eyes over two
 * rotate pairs
 * the programmers should be "compatible"
+  * personality clashes can disrupt productivity
 * quality improves on complex tasks (not simple)

-con: personality clashes can disrupt productivity

 +++